maxicusj/polarparrot/README.md

 ### **Prerequisites**

 - SQL Server database (e.g., SQL Server Docker container) to simulate database access.
+One can use docker image, e.g. https://github.com/chriseaton/docker-adventureworks, https://hub.docker.com/r/chriseaton/adventureworks
-- Python 3.7 or higher.
+- Python 3.11 or higher.
+- For GPT app to work local installation of ollama with some LLM models is needed.
+See https://ollama.com
 - Packages listed in `requirements.txt`.

 ---